29 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Technician in Tennessee, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Technician in Tennessee, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMT programs in Tennessee are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The EMT-Basic program equips students to perform emergency medical care and transport for ill and injured persons, adhering to legal protocols and standards.
 Students will gain fundamental skills and knowledge to operate effectively in pre-hospital settings.
 The program culminates with the ability to demonstrate growth in delivering safe emergency care.